veltman/learninglunches/maps/README.md

     <path id="Aruba" d="M493.4952430197009,554.3097009349817 L493.6271899111516,554.5053144486982 L493.7591368026024,554.5053144486982 L493.7591368026024,554.6357015002002 L493.8910836940532,554.7660710469861 L493.8910836940532,554.8964231416435 L493.7591368026024,554.8964231416435 L493.6271899111516,554.8964231416435 L493.6271899111516,554.8312492725454 L493.7591368026024,554.8312492725454 L493.7591368026024,554.7660710469861 L493.6271899111516,554.7008884583952 L493.36329612825017,554.5053144486982 L493.23134923679936,554.5053144486982 L493.23134923679936,554.4401143422353 L493.23134923679936,554.3749098398575 L493.23134923679936,554.3097009349817 L493.23134923679936,554.2444876210226 L493.23134923679936,554.1792698913926 L493.23134923679936,554.1140477395024 L493.36329612825017,554.2444876210226 Z" />

 You'll notice that these numbers are way outside the range of a lat/lng.
 That's because they aren't lat/lngs.
 They are pixel values for a drawing space of a particular size.
 To go from lat/lng to pixels, you need to use what's called a map projection, a method for turning lat/lngs into a 2-D drawing.
 When you make a slippy map, you will generally be automatically using what's called the Web Mercator projection, but there are lots of others and you'll need to pick one when making an SVG/Canvas map.
-This is a bit beyond the scope of this primer, but you can read about the [https://github.com/mbostock/d3/wiki/Geo-Projections](built-in d3 map projections).
+This is a bit beyond the scope of this primer, but you can read about the [built-in d3 map projections](https://github.com/mbostock/d3/wiki/Geo-Projections).

 SVG/Canvas maps are great because: